SirriCelles/ProductCatalog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

-This Project is hosted  https://product-catalog-app-d54e0.firebaseapp.com
+This Project is hosted on  https://product-catalog-app-d54e0.firebaseapp.com

 ## Development server